-- c.
-The maximum floor area for institutional and other non-residential uses shall not exceed 368,000 square feet. - d.
-Of the 306 dwelling units total, a maximum of ten (10) units shall be reserved for occupancy solely by church employees and church-related personnel and their families.
-The 10 church-related dwelling units will be considered incidental and accessory to the institutional uses within this Subdistrict. - e.
-A requirement shall be put in place at the time of rezoning/PUD amendment that all but nine (9) mobile home units currently on site shall be removed from the subject property prior to the construction of any housing not reserved for church-related employees, staff and program participants.
-The nine remaining mobile home units may serve as temporary adult care units for program participants, and shall be removed as they are replaced by permanent residential structures, permanent adult care units, or within twenty-four (24) months from the date of adoption of this Subdistrict, whichever is sooner. - f.
-One hundred forty-seven of the 296 affordable and market rate housing units, as they become available, will be offered first to persons involved in providing essential services in Collier County, as defined in the County's Local Housing Assistance Plan. - g.
-To achieve the density of approximately 4.28 dwelling units per acre, and to allow development of the 192 non-church-related, non-base density dwelling units, the project shall comply with one or more of the following: - 1) The Affordable Housing Density Bonus provisions of the Collier County Land Development Code, Ordinance Number 04-41 in effect as of the date of adoption of this Subdistrict; or, - 2) be designated as a Community Workforce Housing Innovation Program (CWHIP) Project by the State of Florida and comply with all requirements and limitations of that designation, and provide a minimum of eighty (80) essential services personnel dwelling units comprised of a minimum of ten (10) dwelling units for those earning less than 80% of the median income of Collier County, and a minimum of seventy (70) dwelling units for those earning between 80% and 140% of the median income of Collier County; or, - 3) enter into an agreement with Collier County assuring that no fewer than 147 affordable and market rate housing units are constructed and, as they become available, will be offered first to persons involved in providing essential services in Collier County, such agreement being in effect for not less than fifteen (15) years, including a minimum of thirty-five (35) dwelling units for those earning no more than 140% of the median income of Collier County, and a minimum of twenty-five (25) dwelling units for those earning no more than 80% of the median income. - h.
-No more than 57 market rate dwelling units shall be constructed prior to the construction of all affordable housing dwelling units. - At the time of rezoning/PUD amendment, the maximum occupancy per dwelling unit in the 296 non-church-related dwelling units shall be addressed, as deemed appropriate by the Board of County Commissioners. - j.
-At the time of rezoning/PUD amendment, consideration shall be given to increasing the landscaping requirements along The Lord's Way beyond existing Land Development Code requirements.
+- 1) The Affordable Housing Density Bonus provisions of the Collier County Land Development Code, Ordinance Number 04-41 in effect as of the date of adoption of this Subdistrict; or, - 2) be designated as a Community Workforce Housing Innovation Program (CWHIP) Project by the State of Florida and comply with all requirements and limitations of that designation, and provide a minimum of eighty (80) essential services personnel dwelling units - comprised of a minimum of ten (10) dwelling units for those earning less than 80% of the median income of Collier County, and a minimum of seventy (70) dwelling units for those earning between 80% and 140% of the median income of Collier County; or, - 3) enter into an agreement with Collier County assuring that no fewer than 147 affordable and market rate housing units are constructed and, as they become available, will be offered first to persons involved in providing essential services in Collier County, such agreement being in effect for not less than fifteen (15) years, including a minimum of thirty-five (35) dwelling units for those earning no more than 140% of the median income of Collier County, and a minimum of twenty-five (25) dwelling units for those earning no more than 80% of the median income. - (LXXIV) e.
+For the additional 384 affordable and market rate housing units on Tracts A and A-1 of the Collier Boulevard/Lord's Way MPUD, the project shall comply with the following: - Seventy-six units will be designated for rental to households whose incomes are between 80% and 120% of the Area Median Income (AMI) for Collier County and the corresponding rent limits.
+These units will be committed for a period of 30 years from the date of issuance of the Certificate of Occupancy Income and rent limits may be adjusted annually based on combined income and rent limit table published by the Florida Housing Finance Corporation.